t3nma/cf-bot/README.md

 #### Solution:

-+ `!solution problem_name` - bot will shame you with its brilliant solution for the problem you request
++ `!solution problem_name` - bot will shame you by solving the problem you're stuck at while in-contest

 ## Setup